Brexit and our seas

-Before the recent election, we made our recommendations clear with this letter, sent to all major UK political parties shortly after the snap election was called.
+We made our recommendations clear with this letter, sent to all major UK political parties shortly after last year’s snap election (June 2017)

-We are calling on the governments of the UK and devolved nations to:
+What are we calling on the governments of the UK and devolved nations?

-- Complete an ecologically coherent network of well-managed marine protected areas in UK seas.
-Marine protected areas need to be well managed, with fishing and other activities restricted where they could be damaging.
+Complete an ecologically coherent network of well-managed marine protected areas in UK seas, with fishing and other activities restricted where they could be damaging.

 Actions you can take

 Over 170 parliamentarians from across the political spectrum signed up to our Marine Charter calling for a network of ‘marine protected areas’ in UK Seas

 Last year governments, councils and their agencies changed their policies or acted on our advice almost once a week